sdromigny/Gassmann/README.md

 * Variational Inference with Normalising Flows
 * Simulation‑Based Inference (SBI) with Neural Density Estimation (NDE)

-The forward model is the Gassmann equation (Gassmann, 1951).
+The forward function is the Gassmann equation (Gassmann, 1951).
 The implementation lives in `src/utilities/Gassmann.py` and provides three simulator entry points:

 * `simulator_det`: deterministic simulator where nuisance parameters are fixed to their MLE values.
 * `simulator_prob`: probabilistic simulator that samples nuisance parameters from their prior distributions.